CN0564 User Guide1/27/2022

 - Jumper wires

-- Download the Arduino sketch provided for evaluating either the SPI or the I2C extenders on the EVAL-CN0564-ARDZ Evaluation Board and program the Arduino using it.
+- Download the Arduino sketch provided for evaluating either the SPI or the I2C extenders of the EVAL-CN0564-ARDZ and program the Arduino using it.

 - Make the jumper connections as follows:

-- JP1 jumper should be placed in position D to connect the Slave /Chip Select pin on the local LTC4332 to the D10 pin on the Arduino Uno Rev 3.
+- Place jumper JP1 in position D to connect the Chip Select pin on the local LTC4332 to the D10 pin on the Arduino UNO Rev 3.

-- JP5 jumper should be placed in position A to connect the LINK pin on the local LTC4332 to the D6 on the Arduino Uno Rev 3.
+- Put jumper JP5 in position A to connect the LINK pin on the local LTC4332 to the D6 on the Arduino UNO Rev 3.

-- JP3 jumper should be placed in position B to connect the interrupt pin on the local LTC4332 to the D2 on the Arduino Uno Rev 3.
+- Place jumper JP3 in position B to connect the interrupt pin on the local LTC4332 to the D2 on the Arduino UNO Rev 3.

-- By default, Speed index 8 is selected on the remote LTC4332.
-The Speed index on the local side should be the same as the remote side.
+- By default, speed index 8 is selected on the remote LTC4332.
+The speed index on the local side must be the same as the remote side.

-- P1 jumper should be placed in the position so its pin 2 and 3 are connected.
-Similarly, jumper P2 should also be placed in the position so its pin 2 and 3 are connected.
-This will select speed index 8 to match the speed index on the local side.
+- Place jumper P1 in the position, so its Pin 2 and Pin 3 are connected.
+Similarly, jumper P2 must also be placed in the position, so its Pin 2 and 3 are also connected.
+This configuration selects speed index 8 to match the speed index on the local side.

-- P19 jumper should be placed so its pin 1 and 2 are connected.
-This connects the ON pin on the local LTC4332 to IOREF.
-This will enable the input.
+- Insert jumper P19, so its Pin 1 and 2 are connected.
+This connects the ON pin on the local LTC4332 to IOREF, and enables the input.